-‘Once Upon A Time’ Spoilers: Details Of Hook And Emma’s Wedding-Will They Have Their Happily Ever After?
+‘Once Upon A Time’ Spoilers: Details Of Hook And Emma’s Wedding — Will They Have Their Happily Ever After?

 — Entertainment Weekly (@EW) April 24, 2017

 Both of Emma’s parents, Charming and Snow, will be walking her down the aisle.
-Henry is seen in the background holding the story book in his hand as he watches his mother marry the man of her dreams.
+Henry is seen in the background holding the storybook in his hand as he watches his mother marry the man of her dreams.
 Regina is standing right there beside him as well.
-Who would have ever guessed that the Evil Queen, who was out to destroy the entire Charming family in the first season, would be happily supporting the wedding of their daughter in season 6?
+Who would have ever guessed that the Evil Queen, who was out to destroy the entire Charming family in the first season, would be happily supporting the wedding of their daughter in Season 6?

-Once Upon a Time had chosen to turn this wedding into a musical as well.
+Once Upon a Time producers decided to turn this wedding into a musical as well.
 Entertainment Weekly dished some details on the May 7 episode titled, “The Song in Your Heart.”
-There are seven original songs that will be sung by all of the major characters, including Emma and Hook, and also a few of the other Storybrooke residents.
+There are seven original songs that will be sung by all of the major characters, including Emma, Hook, and a few of the other Storybrooke residents.

 The music is geared towards Emma’s journey from where she was when she first arrived in Storybrooke until now.
 She went from being an ex-jailbird to the savior who is about to fight the final battle against the black fairy.
-She also happens to be the daughter of two characters in a fairy tale book, which was unbelievable to her in the first season of Once Upon a Time.
+She also happens to be the daughter of two characters in a fairy-tale book, which was unbelievable to her in the first season of Once Upon a Time.

 According to Kitsis and Horowitz, this is Emma Swan’s story of being able to finally trust and to love again.
 They also revealed that each song is designed to fit each character individually as to how it relates to their own story, and also to the bride.
-It is going to be one epic episode with two well-loved characters tying the knot with their Storybrooke family surrounding them with love, and of course, music.
+It is going to be one epic episode, with two well-loved characters tying the knot with their Storybrooke family surrounding them with love, and of course, music.

 Will Killian and Emma really have their happily ever after?
 Stay tuned to find out.
-Also, see what happens as the final battle looms on the season 6 finale of Once Upon a Time on May 14.
+Also, see what happens as the final battle looms on the Season 6 finale of Once Upon a Time on May 14.